Race Days Rules & Regulations

 8.15 Meaning of Flags.

-This means to slow down and hold STOP - All riders must stop immediately.
+Red Flag - All riders must stop immediately.

-End of race.
-Call for First Aid.
+Red Cross Flag - Call for First Aid.

-him/her.
-Protest Flag.
+Purple Flag - Protest Flag.

 8.16 Protests- Method of Protesting.